 You can also dance at the Rio Scenarium, a museum-bar in the heart of the Lapa quarter.
-Spread out over three floors and decorated with old town souvenirs, the Rio Scenarium has animated cariocas evenings, so that tourists can discover a little local culture and music.
+Spread out over three floors and decorated with old town souvenirs, the Rio Scenarium has very lively carioca evenings, so that tourists can discover a little local culture and music.
 Dinner is not included.

-Day 3: Rio de Janeiro – Christ the Redeemer – Out
+Day 3: Rio de Janeiro – Cristo Redentor (Christ the Redeemer) – Out

 After breakfast, your guide will join you for a 4hr. excursion to visit the Corcovado.

-The climb to the top can be done in a small train (like a funicular) through the forest.
+The climb to the top can be done in a small train (funicular) through the forest.
 However, the queues can be more than an hour long in high season!

 Olinda Rio Hotel (Standard)

-The Olinda Rio hotel is a very will situated small establishment on the Copacabana seafront.
+The Olinda Rio hotel is a very well situated, small establishment on the Copacabana seafront.
 The rooms are decorated in an elegant and classic style with wooden floors and furniture.
 The luxury category rooms and suites have a panoramic view of the beach and the Atlantic and some have balconies.
-The restaurant proposes a French Brazilian style menu.
+The restaurant offers a French – Brazilian style menu.

-A Classic hotel but with quality services and large rooms that are well equipped.
+A Classic hotel with quality services and large well equipped rooms.
 Above all it has unbeatable prices for rooms with an ocean view looking out over Copacabana beach !
-Our most affordable price in Rio
+Our most affordable price in Rio.

 Arena leme hotel (Standard)

-The Arena leme hotel charmed us with its fine rooms all brand new and with a view facing the sea (Deluxe category).
-Recently built, it has the latest technology in terms of sustainable development garanteeing comfort and quiet for its visitors.
+The Arena Leme hotel charmed us with its fine rooms, all brand new and with a view facing the sea (Deluxe category).
+Recently built, it has the latest technology in terms of sustainable development, guaranteeing comfort and quiet for its visitors.
 It offers a combination of modern design and traditional wood creating a calm and refined atmosphere.
-From its rooms or the roof bar with pool, the Arena Leme hotel has a breathtaking panoramic view along the Atlantic avenue on one side and the Duque de Caxias fort on the other.
+From its rooms or the rooftop bar with pool, the Arena Leme hotel has a breathtaking panoramic view along the Atlantic avenue on one side and the Duque de Caxias fort on the other.

-In peaceful luxuriant surroundings on Santa Teresa Hill, Rio de Janeiro’s bohemian-style neighborhood, the Altos de Santa Teresa pousada offers an interesting alternative to coastal accommodation if you are looking for peace and quiet.
-Beautiful rooms with a refined decoration in the same style as the rest of the buildings and a splendid view overlooking Guanabara bay, sugar loaf and Christ the Redeemer not to mention a swimming pool and Jacuzzi on the panoramic terrace.
+In peaceful, luxuriant surroundings on Santa Teresa Hill, Rio de Janeiro’s bohemian-style neighborhood, the Altos de Santa Teresa pousada offers an interesting alternative to coastal accommodation if you are looking for peace and quiet.
+Beautiful rooms with a refined decoration in the same style as the rest of the buildings and a splendid view overlooking Guanabara bay, Pão de Açúcar and Christ the Redeemer not to mention a swimming pool and Jacuzzi on the panoramic terrace.

-An perfect place for a romantic stay or to get another view of the city.
+A perfect place for a romantic stay or to get another view of the city.
 You will be enchanted by the little residential streets winding up the mountain side with their fine villas.
-An ideal atmosphere for quiet walks in the surroundings.
+An ideal atmosphere for quiet walks in peaceful surroundings.

 Copacabana Palace (Luxury)

-A stay at the Copacabana Palace is a privileged moment.
+A stay at the Copacabana Palace is a privilege.
 Surely the most famous palace in Latin America, it is a world reference in hotels.
-To enter this hotel is like entering the temple of glamour and refinement in a Brazilian style.
+Setting foot in this hotel is to experience real Brazilian glamour.

-The services and especially the unique atmosphere make for an exceptional stay.
+The services and unique atmosphere make for an exceptional stay.
 A place for those looking for the very best for their stay in Rio de Janeiro!